Oleksandr Korotko

-Oleksandr Korotko (August 29, 1952 Korosten, USSR) is a Ukrainian poet, writer, essayist.
-Member of the Belgian PEN Club, Academician of the European Academy of Sciences, Arts and Literature, member of the Writers' Union of Israel.
+Oleksandr Korotko (born August 29, 1952 Korosten, USSR) is a Ukrainian poet, writer, essayist.
+Member of the Belgian PEN Club, an honorary member of the British PEN Club (English PEN).

+Academician of the European Academy of Sciences, Arts and Literature, member of the Writers' Union of Israel.
 The representative of the modern avant-garde trend in philosophical poetry.

 Biography

 He was born on August 29, 1952, in the small Ukrainian town of Korosten.
 Father Shimon Korotko was a participant in the World War II.
 For many years he was the Chairman of the Jewish religious community of Simferopol (Autonomous Republic of Crimea).
 A Jewish cultural centre is named after him «Hesed Shimon».
 Mother Maria Korotko is a textile industry technologist.

-Olexander Korotko graduated from high school in Odessa № 21, then graduated from the Odessa National Economics University.
+Olexander Korotko graduated from high school in Odesa № 21, then graduated from the Odesa National Economics University.
 Lives in Kyiv.

 Literary career

 The beginning of «official» literary activity dates back to the second half of the ‘80s when Alexander Korotko began publishing in the «Literary Newspaper».
 The first collection of poems «Window» was published by «Youth» in 1989.
 Echoes of the Silver Age, traditions of classical poetry, and a pronounced modernist orientation were intertwined in the works.

 Olexander Korotko is the author of more than thirty books of poetry and prose; works are included in poetic anthologies, almanacks, magazines, as well as online publications of different countries.
 Many of his works have been translated into Hebrew, English, French, German, Polish, Greek, Croatian and Ukrainian.

 Poetry is represented by poems in one stanza and larger in form, rhyming and non-rhyming poetic works.
 In different years the poems «Abraham and Yitzhak», «Joseph and Jacob», «Jerusalem», «Venice», «Paris», «Bakhchisarai», «Beloved by the Sun», «Dawn Towards», «Stus», «Dream Embankment», great poetic cycles, treatises, parales and others were written.

 He is also the author of poetic books: «Night Well», «Everyday Mind», «Applause of the Dead Hands», «Decoclorized Dreams» translated by Boris Chip, an album of single-line poems «Transcription of Thought» with illustrations by Karaite artist Mikhail Kazas, whose work belongs to the Silver Age, collections «There are birds of parting love», «Favorites.
 Poetics».